TTTSNB/ChemChefRDF/README.md

   - A file containing bi-directional, machine-readable mappings between CCRDFO entities (i.e., classes and properties) and the concepts comprising the ORD's data schema
   - Allows users to populate a graph database containing a semantic model of their lab (i.e., an augmented instance of the CCRDFO) with the contents of the ORD, in their totality
   - Provides users not interested in hosting the ORD dataset locally with the option to expose the ORD as a virtual (i.e., queryable) SPARQL endpoint.
-  - Available at launch as an OBDA file, with plans to offer the mappings as an expanded R2RML file (if demand useful)
+  - Available at launch as an OBDA file, with plans to offer the mappings as an expanded R2RML file (if deemed useful)

 **A COLLECTION OF WORKFLOW TUTORIALS**
   - *Introductory tutorials* with step-by-step instructions for installing, configuring, and operating GraphDB and Protégé, the open-source (READ: free), third-party applications necessary to run the workflows described in the following tutorials